 Accessing Asbestos Bankruptcy Trust Funds

 Identifying the company responsible for exposing workers to asbestos fibers is challenging.
-Developing a legitimate claim depends on proving that a certain workplace was the setting that caused a claimant’s disease is half of the battle.
-The other part is establishing that a specific manufacturer’s product was the culprit.
+A claimant must prove that a certain workplace was the setting that caused their disease.
+They must also establish that a specific manufacturer’s product was the culprit.
 Once that groundwork is set, an application to a trust fund has merit.

-Building a trust fund access case takes experience outside the realm of regular personal injury litigation.
+Building a successful case takes experience outside the realm of regular personal injury litigation.
 Establishing circumstances that fit an overall negligence pattern is what experienced asbestos law firms do.

 For more information on how you may have been exposed to asbestos that resulted in your diagnosis, contact our Justice Support Team today.